As a busy mom whose baby only wants to be held, it can be overwhelming to try to get things done while taking care of your sweet baby.

 It is very simple and easy to use.
 It allows you to nurse your baby discreetly and comfortably.
 It is a soft structured carrier that goes the distance.

-A portion of your purchase goes to support the Guatemalan charity “Long Way Home” which provides self-sufficient schools for communities in need.
+A portion of your purchase of the CuddleBug Carrier goes to support the Guatemalan charity “Long Way Home” which provides self-sufficient schools for communities in need.

 WildBird Ring Sling – Best Ring Sling